 Sending your children off to school can be daunting.
 Whether you’re putting them on the bus to kindergarten for the first time or driving them to their first day of high school, putting the care of your children in the trust of someone else can be difficult.
 Our educators and school districts do a fine job of protecting our children and overseeing their best interests.
 In some cases, however, they may sustain an injury while in their care.
 If your child is hurt on school property, is the district liable for his or her injuries?
-It really depends- but our Kansas City personal injury attorneys will be able to answer your questions and craft a legal plan.
+It really depends- but our KCMO attorneys will be able to answer your questions and craft a legal plan.

 Nearly 14 million children report injuries in any given year, and nearly a quarter of these incidents happen at school.
 While not all reports of school injury are due to negligence, some may be.
 When children are in school, the district is responsible for providing shelter, transportation, food, and a safe environment for learning.
 School injuries fall under a wide range of scenarios, including:

 While a school injury may fall under premises or product liability, the most common claims are those of negligent supervision.
 If your child incurred injury because of caregiver inattention, he or she may be liable for any damages.
 Examples of caregivers include:

 In some cases, such as instances of bullying, a parent may be responsible for your child’s injuries.
 The law requires schools to provide a reasonably safe environment, but they may not have reason to believe a student experienced harassment.
 If a school cannot reasonably foresee harm to a student, then it may be the parents who are liable for damages.
 Bullying cases vary widely from case to case and depend on the unique circumstances surrounding the harassment.